#360Mentor is a continuation of the #40DayMentor series. In this episode, Robert Kabushenga (RK) speaks to Lucy Mbabazi (LM) on a Cashless Africa.

 RK: I have a question, how did you overcome the prejudice? you were taking away transactional powers of organisations which were buying food?
 How did the mental frame change from cash to cashless?

-LM: One, it was WFP trying to figure this out. and sometimes when there are food shortages, or anything that stops food from coming, it was a challenge.
-But they were also trying to give the refugees choice in what they eat.
-In their move to take away their paper system that was so involved in trying to manage everyday to simplify and bring efficiency to this work.
+LM: One, it was WFP trying to figure this out and sometimes when there are food shortages, or anything that stops food from coming, it is a challenge.
+But they were also trying to give the refugees a choice in what they eat.
+In their move to take away their paper system that was so involved in trying to manage every day to simplify and bring efficiency to this work.

 RK: I see…

-LM: An opportunity cme and visa wanted a local to join their team and it so happened that I was able to join them.
+LM: An opportunity came and Visa wanted a local to join their team and it so happened that I was able to join them.

 RK: That was a young man here called Hussein who called it proactive serendipity.